TimoKropp/OPENCHESSBOARD_WiFi/README.md

 # Mode Selection
 You can select the startup-method by placing all peaces in the starting positon and remove one piece to select the mode.
 The image shows the example for selecting game mode A.
-You can choose between the following modes:/n
-  -**A:** Start the board in stand-alone mode with WiFi connectivity -**B:** Start the board in App mode with BLE connectivity to the Blichess App.
-  -**C:** Start the board in configration mode which starts hosting the accesspoint: http://openchessboard.local/n
+You can choose between the following modes:  /n -**A:** Start the board in stand-alone mode with WiFi connectivity   /n -**B:** Start the board in App mode with BLE connectivity to the Blichess App.   /n -**C:** Start the board in configration mode which starts hosting the accesspoint: http://openchessboard.local  /n

 <img src="data/game_modes.png" alt="game mode" width="300"/>